Jul 29 2011

 - Lightning hits tall objects (don’t stand under something tall; don’t be tall yourself) and it travels through the ground (don’t lie flat; don’t stand near metal fences).

-- If I’m ever stuck outdoors and can’t run for shelter I try to crouch in this position to protect myself.
-Fortunately I’ve only had to do this once.
-It’s nearly impossible not to fall over in the lightning crouch.
-It takes your mind off how scared you are.
+- If I’m stuck outdoors hiking far from shelter I try to crouch in this position to protect myself.
+I’ve only done it once.
+It’s so hard to do that it took my mind off of being scared.

 A friend once told me a harrowing story of being in a rustic cabin in Canada during a nighttime thunderstorm.
 Lightning repeatedly hit the ground and came up through the floor.
 It made the bedsprings glow.
 Yikes!